Master of Music (MM) in Musicology

 The MM in Musicology is granted upon successful completion of a program of study, written and oral qualifying examinations, and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 32 semester credits with grades no lower than B– in graduate-level coursework.
 All degree requirements must be completed within five years of the date of matriculation.

-All entering Master of Music students are required to take proficiency examinations in music theory and music history.
-These examinations are given online before the start of classes.
-Accepted students are notified of the exam dates and contents in advance and are responsible for taking them.
-Exam results are used for advisement and may establish prerequisite or required coursework.
+All entering Master of Music students in Musicology are required to take proficiency examinations in the areas of music theory and musicology.
+These examinations are administered online before the start of classes.
+Incoming students are notified of the exam dates and contents in advance and are responsible for taking them by the specified deadline.
+Exam results are used for purposes of advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.

 Program of Study

-Historical Musicology students should take MH 820 Proseminar in Historical Musicology and Ethnomusicology in their first semester.
-There are no further specific course requirements for the MM in Musicology, but students should customize their program in consultation with their advisors according to the following distribution: (1) 21 credits from among 700- and 800-level courses in musicology, ethnomusicology, and music theory; (2) 4 credits in approved non-music electives; and (3) 4 credits in MH 921 Research and Directed Study.
+The MM program in Historical Musicology and in Ethnomusicology is designed as a two-year, 32-credit (roughly 8 courses) degree.
+Students in the Historical Musicology route should take MH 820 Proseminar in Historical Musicology and Ethnomusicology in their first semester, and MH 799 Master’s Thesis in their final semester while completing their MM thesis.
+There are no further specific course requirements for the MM in Musicology, and students should plan their program in consultation with their advisors with the following distribution as a general guide: (1) 16–20 credits from among 700- and 800-level courses in musicology, ethnomusicology, music theory, or consortium offerings; (2) 4–8 credits in approved non-music electives.

-Ethnomusicology students should take MH 820 Proseminar in Historical Musicology and Ethnomusicology in their first semester.
-Other requirements are as follows:
+- MH 820 Proseminar in Historical Musicology and Ethnomusicology (to be taken in the first semester)

-- At least two semesters of MH 561 World Music Ensemble, either as instructor or participant (worth 0 to 1 credit); and
+- At least two semesters of MH 561 World Music Ensemble, either as instructor or participant (worth 0 credit)

 German and one other foreign language are required for historical musicology candidates.
 One foreign language is required for ethnomusicology candidates.